scimusmn/neoprene/readme.md

 # Neoprene:<br />Deploy & administer Drupal websites<br />using Python and Fabric

 ### Warning
 This is alpha code and is actively being developed and might break your systems.
-Please test before using on your systems.
+Please test before using on anything you care about.

 ## Usage
 * Include this module in your application's fabfile.py to utilize these Drupal specific tasks.